api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 4. <b>Submitting a bid</b>

-The searcher would then submit a bid to the OevAuctionHouse contract with the specified conditions to receive the price update i.e if the price of ETH
+The searcher would then submit a bid to the OevAuctionHouse contract with the specified conditions to receive the price update i.e. if the price of ETH
 <= 2000.
 In order to be eligible to submit a bid, the searcher must have
 sufficient ETH deposited in the OevAuctionHouse contract, the amount of ETH required is a percentage of the bid amount.